Hat Care 101 | Hats On US

 Avoid resting your hat on any flat surface.
 To preserve the pitch, or scope of the brim, the lower front of the brim should hang over the edge of any surface it is resting on.
 Hats left on table tops bow up in the front and back, while bending the sides downward and forever deforming the shape of the brim.
 If need be, you can also rest a hat on its crown, provided you place it on a clean surface.

 A straw hat can be kept clean and fresh-looking much longer if it is brushed regularly with an ordinary whisk broom.
 If a straw hat gets wet, first wipe off the surplus water with a clean dry cloth.
 If it is a sports straw, worn snapped down in front, turn the brim up all around.
-If your straw hat has a bad soaking, the sweat band should be turned out, and the hat stood on it's band while drying.
+If your straw hat has a bad soaking, the sweat band should be turned out, and the hat stood on the sweat band while drying.
 This permits air circulation to all parts.

-With proper handling and care, a quality hat will remain a thing of beauty and a source of pride for years to come.
+With proper handling and care, a premium quality hat will remain a thing of beauty and a source of pride for years to come.